-Graduate study at UNC-Chapel Hill is notable for the rich diversity of its subject fields, theoretical approaches, and thematic areas of historical investigation, as well as the flexibility of its M.A. and Ph.D. degree requirements.
-A spirit of collaborative inquiry defines our graduate program, shaping relations between faculty and students, opening doors to interdisciplinary study, and putting students in touch with people and resources throughout the UNC campus and the Research Triangle.
+Our program is defined by a spirit of collaborative inquiry, a culture of faculty mentorship, and a tradition of mutual support.
 The work of the History Department at Chapel Hill is facilitated by an excellent library system (the combined resources of UNC and Duke place our library collections in the top ten nationally) and vibrant relationships with all the institutions of higher learning in the Triangle area.
 This broad sense of intellectual community helps to guide the innovative teaching and research of faculty and students alike.

 - Ancient History